 Compiling a list of the best places to go in Cambodia is a tough task because so much of the country is great for exploring.
-I’ve only visited once, as part of a wonderful Intrepid Travel tour through Vietnam, Cambodia and Thailand.
-I’ve assembled a list of awesome fellow bloggers to help pull together a list of their favourite Cambodian destinations to help you design your ultimate holiday in this South-East Asian kingdom.
+I’ve visited just the once as part of a wonderful Intrepid Travel tour through Vietnam, Cambodia and Thailand.
+Because I still have so much of the country left to explore, I’ve assembled a list of awesome fellow bloggers to help pull together a list of their favourite Cambodian destinations to help you design your ultimate holiday in this South-East Asian kingdom.

 Phnom Penh